mikependon/RepoDB.NET/pages/interfaces/idbsetting.md

 }
 ```

+#### GetHashCode

+You have to override the implementation of the `GetHashCode()` based on the combinations of properties.

+The reason to this is that the library is using the equality based on the generated hashcode.
+Failure to comply may trigger a performance problem in your application.

+> We recommend to you instead use the [BaseDbSetting](/class/basedbsetting) class when implementing a customized database settings.

 #### How to Use?

 Once the class has been implemented, you have call the [DbSettingMapper](/mapper/dbsettingmapper) class to map this setting per RDBMS data provider.